How to Start the School Year with Clear, Glowing Skin

 - 1 teaspoon licorice

-Yoga helps to keep the channels of the body open to help move toxins out.
-Moon salutations can be a most beneficial exercise for calming and cooling pitta dosha.
-Boat and Bow asanas target the small intestine, an important seat of pitta dosha.
-Including a spinal twist in your practice massages the liver and spleen, organs of pitta.
-Forward bends are cooling in nature and bring a sensation of peace to the mind.
+Yoga helps keep the channels of the body open to help move toxins out.
+Moon salutations in particular act to calm and cool pitta dosha.
+Spinal twists help detoxify the system by massaging the liver and spleen, and forward bends cool the body and calm the nerves, bringing a sensation of peace to the mind.
 For more information, please visit our resource on yoga for balancing pitta dosha.

 - Sit comfortably.

 - Curl or roll the sides of your tongue upward into a tube or "straw" for sucking in air.

 - Inhale slowly through the rolled tongue, and then close the mouth and exhale through the nose.
 If you are unable to roll your tongue into a tube, lightly clench the jaw with tongue pressed against the teeth.
 Then, inhale through the mouth.